panyukovnn/handbook/java/java-ai-manifesto.md

 - null may not be passed as an argument.
 - Reflection on object internals is strictly prohibited.
 - Exception messages must include as much context as possible.
+- Always keep backward compatibility of external API
+- Code must be as simple as possible for understanding.

+## Additional instructions

+- For unit tests use unit-tester subagent (if possible), otherwise use rules from https://github.com/panyukovnn/handbook/blob/main/java/unit-tests-ai-rules.md
+- For liquibase scirpts creation use rules from https://github.com/panyukovnn/handbook/blob/main/java/liquibase-ai-rules.md

 ---